Maciej-Matt/hello-world/README.md

 # hello-world
-My first repository on GitHub
+My second update to my repository on GitHub

+Hello fellas!

 Maciek typing.
 Just getting in touch with commit changes.
-Look quite easy ;].
+Looks quite easy ;].
+Can't start using it.